Ready to quit

 Your GP can prescribe NRT or you can buy it from your local pharmacy.
 You can find more information about the different methods available on the NHS Smokefree website.

-E-cigarettes can also be used to stop smoking.
-They're used to inhale nicotine without the other harmful effects of smoking.
-For example; they do not produce the tar and carbon monoxide that normal cigarettes do.
-The vapour, however, has been found to contain some potentially harmful chemicals also found in cigarette smoke, but at much lower levels.
+E-cigarettes, also known as vapes or e-cigs, can also be used to stop smoking.
+They're far less harmful than cigarettes and are used to inhale nicotine without the other harmful effects of smoking.
+For example, they do not produce the tar and carbon monoxide that normal cigarettes do.
+The vapour has been found to contain some potentially harmful chemicals also found in cigarette smoke, but at much lower levels.

 Stop smoking medication